NetDelve/laughing-engine/README.md

 # laughing-engine
 ## General info about the project
 - **What:** This is basicly just a Terarria clone.
+The game is written in lua with Love2d and LUBE Networking.
 - **Why:** Why not?
 - **Name:** The name was the random github provided name.

+If you would like to help out some checkout the Todo list and start working on an item in the list.
+Anything that is **Bold** is important and is one of our current tasks so if you can help with them rad.

 # Todo List
 *version 0.0.1*

+## Game app
+Okay heres what we need to work on in the game app as of right now.
+- **Server Running**

 ## Multiplayer

-- Client and Server map syncing
-- Sever IP displayed on the server app
-- Changeable player models
+-
 ## Game functions
-- physics
+-
 ### Map
-- Mapgen
-- time
-- save and load

-### Stuff

-- breaking blocks
-- more blocks
-- time function
-- npcs
-  - bad
-  - good
-  - animals
+-
 ### Player

 - Inventory
 - Health
 - Hunger

-### Items

-- Berries
-- Sticks

 ## Graphics
 - Game logo